mikey60/BW16-RTL8720DN-Module-Arduino/README.md

         Release the switch to PA7.
 - A another way to use the BW16 module is to use an ESP8266 Burning Fixture Development Board but that requires some cuts, jumpers and a resistor to work properly.
 Then a separate 3.3 volt power supply and USB to 3.3v TTL adapter are not required.
 - The 'RTL8720DN multi function board' folder contains all the files for a 'general purpose' PCB that I created using KiCad for the door switch and MQTT Digital LED projects.
+- rtlduino module modifications - In my opinion the USB port should be connected to the LOG_TX and LOG_RX pins rather than the AT_TX and AT_RX pins.
+I don’t believe that many people use the AT port.
+The first thing I did is cut and jumper the board so the USB port was connected to the LOG port so I could do downloads and terminal interaction with the USB using Arduino.
+Also I replaced the zero ohm resistor in series with the burn switch with 1.8 Kohm to comply with the >1 Kohm of the ‘GPIO Pull Low Restriction’ of the RTL872xD data sheet.
+See the 'rtlduino_modifications.pdf' file in the Info folder.
+Another way to program the rtlduino can be found at https://www.instructables.com/RTL8720DN/.